JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 4. Are the links between the data and any related materials (or versions) defined?
 5. Is the data shared in a manner that allows credit for its use to be given and received?

-But, before delving into these, why share at all?

-## 6.2.
-Sharing and Not Sharing

-The chapter on [Understanding Data Management](https://johnborghi.github.io/Supporting_Scientific_Data/SSD_01_introduction) outlines the motivations for engaging in Good Data Management Practice.
-Many of those same motivations apply to data sharing.
 But, before delving deeper into the nuts and bolts of releasing data to others, here are some common objections to data sharing.

 ### Why not share with others?